Forward-Time Equivalent of a "Retrocausal" Diffusion Hidden Variable Model for Quantum Mechanics: Introduction

 \section{Introduction}

 In a series of recent papers, Drummond and Reid \citep{DrRe20,Dr21,DrRe21} have proposed a new hidden variable model for quantum mechanics and argued that it helps solve interpretive and foundational problems associated with quantum measurement \citep{JoThHaFuTeDrRe24,McTeDrRe24}.
 Drummond and Reid describe their model as including ``retrocausal" effects because the defining stochastic differential equations (SDEs) involve a boundary condition at a future time, resulting in a reverse-time diffusion process.
 In this letter, we show that ``retrocausality" need not be understood as an inherent feature of the model.
-Using a classic result on time-reversed diffusion processes \citep{An82} (of recent acclaim for its key role in score-based generative modeling through SDEs \cite{song2020score}) we formulate an equivalent forward-time stochastic process that gives rise to the same solutions as the model from Drummond and Reid.
+Using a classic result on time-reversed diffusion processes \citep{An82} (of recent acclaim for its key role in score-based generative modeling through SDEs \cite{So20}), we formulate an equivalent forward-time stochastic process that gives rise to the same solutions as the model from Drummond and Reid.
 Our dynamical model has some resemblance to older pilot wave hidden variable theories \citep{Bo52,Ne66}, crucially adjusted to provide a stochastic dynamics on phase space.
-Our stochastic formulation on phase space generalizes pilot wave theories on phase space \citep{dP96} and also admits an interpretation in terms of \emph{propagation of chaos} in an interacting particle system \cite{ChDi22a,ChDi22b,Sznitman1991} that resembles many-interacting-worlds proposals \citep{HaDeWi14}.
+Our stochastic formulation on phase space generalizes pilot wave theories on phase space \citep{dP96} and also admits an interpretation in terms of \emph{propagation of chaos} in an interacting particle system \cite{ChDi22a,ChDi22b,Sz91} that resembles many-interacting-worlds proposals \citep{HaDeWi14}.
+Our forward-time equations, as well as the approximation by finite-particle systems that we propose, also give rise to new methods of computing the allowed trajectories in Drummond and Reid's model, even in cases where directly solving their reverse-time equations may prove difficult.

+Our goal here is not to adjudicate between the ``retrocausal" model of Drummond and Reid and our corresponding forward-time guiding wave formulation.
+We believe that both interpretations of quantum mechanics are interesting and worthy of investigation.
+Instead, our aim is to clarify the connections between different formulations and interpretations of quantum theory, as well as the existing precedents for what seem to be recent new developments.
+One aspect of our finding is that there are deep connections between the mathematical literature concerning time reversal of stochastic processes and applications to the physics of hidden variable models for quantum mechanics.
+We hope to show that these rich connections, as yet underexplored, provide fertile ground for further investigation in the foundations of quantum mechanics.